ellysh/video-game-bots/InGameBots/example.md

 3. [Hardcore mode](http://diablo.wikia.com/wiki/Hardcore) flag.
 4. Code of the character's class.

-This set of unchanged bytes can be used as [**magic numbers**](https://en.wikipedia.org/wiki/Magic_number_%28programming%29) for searching the character's object in the memory.
+This set of the unchanged bytes can be used as [**magic numbers**](https://en.wikipedia.org/wiki/Magic_number_%28programming%29) for searching the character's object in the memory.
 Be aware that these magic numbers will be different for your case.
-Lack of flexibility is the main disadvantage of the approach.
-You can test a correctness of the selected magic numbers with Cheat Engine scanner.
+Lack of flexibility is the main disadvantage of this approach.
+You can test a correctness of the selected magic numbers with the Cheat Engine scanner.
 Select the "Array of byte" item of the "Value Type" option.
 Then select a "Hex" check-box and copy the first bytes of the character's object into the "Array of byte" field.
 This is the search result for my case:

 ![Magic Numbers Search](magic-numbers-search.png)